muqsit-azeem/pomdp-explainable-strategies/ReadMe_aaai.md

+This repository contains `.dot` files for three different approaches to generating Decision Tree Finite State Controllers (DT-FSC):

+1. **DT-FSC for qualitative benchmarks (Iterative Method)**: The files generated using the iterative method.
+2. **Skip DT-FSC**: The files generated using the Skip DT-FSC method.
+3. **General Case Using Cutoff Strategy**: The files generated using the general case with a cutoff strategy.|

 # DT-FSC for Almost sure reachability with iterative SAT-based approach

 This section provides details for benchmarks related to the iterative DT-FSC method.